Don Alder: Biography

+In 2024 Don Alder was appointed to the Order of Canada.

+In 2025 Don Alder received the King Charles III Coronation Medal.

+Don Alder is a board member of Empower Through Music in Vancouver, BC.

 Alder has performed at venues around the world, including Muriel Anderson's All Star Guitar Night which he performed at five times.

 He writes and performs all of his own music, and has released seven albums.
-His CD, Not a Planet earned him a nomination for Instrumental Solo Artist of the Year at the Canadian Folk Music Awards in 2009.

 Greenfield Guitars designed a signature guitar for Don Alder, known as the G4-Don Alder model, which is a G4 married with a Novax Fanned Fret fingerboard.

-In August 2016, Don Alder signed on with the Fret Monkey Record Label.

-Don Alder has written for iGuitar magazine.

-Don Alder performed with Keith Knight as "Extreme Guitar Duo".

-He was a featured guest on CBC's "North by Northwest" (nxnw) in 2011.

-Don Alder has performed at TEDxVancouver and was also a finalist on Canada's Got Talent.

-The University of British Columbia has listed Don Alder as a featured presenter.

 Don Alder has done volunteer work for the Vancouver Adapted Music Society.

-Don Alder also volunteered as "Artist as teachers" for DAREarts, a Canadian charitable organization that uses educational experiences in the arts to empower children and youth facing life challenges, with confidence, courage, and leadership skills to unlock their potential and ignite change in their lives and communities.

 He is also a featured performer for Synergy Collective.